Welcome to Roots and Rabbitholes

 Lives Remembered

 These stories are the beginning.
-This is a hobby pursued with care rather than speed — new stories, timelines, and data will be added as the research allows, but genealogical work takes time and each ancestor deserves to be done properly.
+This is a hobby pursued with care rather than speed.
+New stories, timelines, and data will be added as the research allows, but genealogical work takes time and each ancestor deserves to be done properly.
 Return visits are always rewarded.

 If you recognise a name or have a family connection to any of the lines researched here, please get in touch via the Contact page — all contributions, corrections, and conversations are welcome.